-Our verification pipeline process has been designed for verification of not only the libmicrokit but also to allow uplifting verification to any Microkit-based programs - key here is the general C source code that the proof pipeline and its tools accept as input together with a given set of specs of libmicrokit functions that Gordian has internally available to draw upon for its proofs.
-We will refer to these latter functions as the basic Microkit library functions; they are: microkit_notify, microkit_ppcall, microkit_irq_ack, seL4_Recv, seL4_ReplyRecv, seL4_SendRecv.
-To ensure integrity of using these basic functions as a built-in library for Gordian, we need to anchor their proof independently, which we indeed have carried out as part of this project here.
+Our verification pipeline process has been designed for verification of not only the libmicrokit but also to allow uplifting verification to any Microkit-based programs - key here is the general C source code that the proof pipeline and its tools accept as input together with a given set of specs of libmicrokit functions that Gordian has available to draw upon for its proofs.

+We are marking out a set of basic Microkit library functions that any of the other Microkit functions will be composed of and with it their proofs.
+To ensure integrity of using these basic functions as a built-in library for Gordian, we need to anchor their own correctness proofs independently - more on this in Section 4.4.2.